ivan-golubev/ivan-golubev.github.io/29.03.25/ThreadPingPong.md

 }
 ```

-Now if we run the program we will get the expected behaviour - both threads finished execution and the main thread exits and the process terminates.
+Now if we run the program we will get the expected behaviour - both threads finish execution and the main thread exits and the process terminates.

 ```bash
 T[51192] received [c=0, t=first message]